Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/day6/README.md

 * Created a Basic Text Input for the Name of the User

+NOTE: TEXTBOX CLASS WAS CREATED AND CHANGES WERE ONLY MADE IN THE MAIN- SPACESTAR CLASS

 # What am I working on?

 I am going to be adding asteroids in the game while working on the sound effects of the game.